alexisbeaulieu97/Mixy/README.md

 <a name="readme-top"></a>

 <div align="center">
-  <h1 align="center">SuperTemplater</h1>
+  <h1 align="center">Mixy</h1>

   <p align="center">
     A customizable project templater!
     <br />
-    <a href="https://github.com/alexisbeaulieu97/SuperTemplater/issues">Report Bug</a>
+    <a href="https://github.com/alexisbeaulieu97/Mixy/issues">Report Bug</a>
     ·
-    <a href="https://github.com/alexisbeaulieu97/SuperTemplater/issues">Request Feature</a>
+    <a href="https://github.com/alexisbeaulieu97/Mixy/issues">Request Feature</a>
   </p>
 </div>

 # About the project

-SuperTemplater is a CLI tool used to create projects based on one or multiple templates.
+Mixy is a CLI tool used to create projects based on one or multiple templates.

 > **Warning** This project is in early development and is rapidly evolving.
 > This means you can expect: